-The only apsect of tokens placed inside minicalendars which can be a cause of error is whether you place a token before or after the Minicalendar Marker Token.
-Remembering that, when scanning, Q++Studio reads tokens from left to right and top to bottom, the rules are :
+The only aspect of tokens placed inside minicalendars which can be a cause of error is whether you place a token before or after the minicalendar marker token, where text and tokens in a textbox are read from left to right and top to bottom:

-Let us look at a concrete example.
-In the example below, we put 2 series of tokens, each series the same [d]/[m]/[yyyy], but one series (in red) before the [3mc-01] marker, and the other (in black) after the marker, so that the top line of the minicalendar looks like :
+In the example below, we put 2 series of tokens, each series the same [d]/[m]/[yyyy], but one series (in red) before the [3mc-01] marker, and the other (in black) after the marker.

-As we see below in the screenshots of the GridTemplate and output file below, the red series of tokens, was converted exactly as one would expect it to be for a DayValue of 1, based on the first date of the spread, January 6th 2003.
+In the generated output, below, the red series of tokens, was converted exactly as one would expect it to be for a DayValue of 1, based on the first date of the spread, January 6th 2003.

 However, the second series of tokens (in black), is based on the internal date of the minicalendar.
 With the minicalendar marker [3mc-01] this means that the internal date is based on the month just before the date of DayValue 3 (January 8th 2003).
 Therefore the internal date of the minicalendar is December 1st, 2002 and the second series of tokens is converted to 1/12/2002.

-What happens if one wants to place a token below then minicalendar marker, but not have it based on the internal date of the minicalendar ?
+➢What happens if one wants to place a token below the minicalendar marker, for example at the bottom of the minicalendar, but not have it based on the internal date of the minicalendar ?
 In that case you should place that token in a separate textbox and use superimposition to make it look like that token is inside the minicalendar (for example, at the bottom).

 Finally, there are some cases when you want a token to be evaluated using the internal date, but some formatting to be applied based on the relationship between the internal date and the GridTemplate's date.
-In those cases you would use a macro token which lets you relate both dates and display using one or both dates (see the section on s_ParentMinicalToken for a detailed example).
+In those cases you would use a macro token which lets you relate both dates and display using one or both dates, as described in the detailed example of the topic s_ParentMinicalToken.